 - Keep an ideal fish density constantly, don’t overstock, and don’t make any sudden fish number changes.

 Always bear in mind that once kickstarted, the nitrogen cycle runs consistently throughout your fish tank.
-Regardless of your preferred cycling method, it would be best you understood; no trick method can instantly establish fully-functional bacterial colonies.
+Regardless of your preferred cycling method, it would be best if you understood; that no trick method can instantly establish fully-functional bacterial colonies.

 You need to have a good plan and invest time in it.
 Check your water chemistry often until you have a stabilized and fully cycled system.
 I recommend that you incorporate a testing kit as part of your wholesome maintenance routine.